t-nil/redox_slides_study_presentation/slides.md

 # What are scheme providers

-Deamons which respond to requests for resources in scheme
+Some daemons which respond to requests for resources in scheme

 |  Name    | Daemon  | Discription         |
 |----------|---------|---------------------|